intuition-dev/INTUITION/README.md

 It will create items.json.
 This allows you to fetch that json; and search for content, blog, items, etc.

 This is the basics and intro to MetaBake.
 You can see it helps with html, .js, .css, and json.
-You can use these basic features to help you write any webapp.
+You can use these basic features to help you write any web-app.

 ## To learn more: